 The Bektashi world center is a top place to visit in Tirana.
 Considered this religion was banned from Turkey a century ago, Albania supports the believers.
 For this reason, Albania has the world leader of this religion.
 The place is rather peaceful and calming.
 The museum is located underneath the main hall.
 If you are curious about the religious tolerance and peace in Albania, you have to explore all the main points of each religion.

-If you want to explore more about Tirana, make sure to come yourself and explore the beauty of this city, that offers more than colors and nightlife!
+If you want to explore more about Tirana, make sure to come yourself and explore the beauty of this city, which offers more than colors and nightlife!

 When in Tirana and in need to explore with a local guide, follow this link and choose one of our tours.